LiLabAtVT/I2GDS2025/Group3/README.md

   ```
 Here, the barcodes are extracted again based on the fixed position and output to the extracted.fastq file.
 These extracted barcodes are then matched against the whitelist generated in the previous step.

+#### Expected Output
+This step produces two `.fastq` files and a whitelist text file that includes barcodes.
+A log file accompanies the text file.

 ### 02 Adapter trimming (TrimGalore)
+#### Introduction
 `Trim Galore` is used to remove sequencing adapter sequences, trim low-quality bases, and filter out short reads.
-Here, we use it to perform trimming and cleaning on the extracted FASTQ files.
+Here, we use it to perform trimming and cleaning on the extracted FASTQ files.v
+#### Explanation

 The script is as follows.
   ```
 trim_galore --paired --quality 20 --length 20 "sub_R1"_extracted.fastq "sub_R2"_extracted.fastq
   ```
 This script removes bases with a quality score below Q20, discards reads shorter than 20 bp, and automatically detects and synchronizes trimming of paired-end reads.

+#### Expected Output

+This step should produce two `.fq` files with accompanying report `.txt` files.
+An `err` and `log` file for `Trim_Galore` should also be present.

 ### 03 Read demultiplexing (idemp)
 The purpose of idemp is to demultiplex reads based on cell barcodes.
 After extracting UMIs and generating a whitelist with UMI-tools, idemp uses that whitelist to assign each read to its corresponding cell, creating separate FASTQ files for each cell.